ocastroa/GeolocationWithSignals/README.md

 ```
 4) Open the [MapsActivity.java](https://github.com/ocastroa/GeolocationWithSignals/blob/master/app/src/main/java/com/example/geolocationwithsignals/MapsActivity.java) file in Android Studio and replace 'Your_Pub_Key_Here' and 'Your_Sub_Key_Here' with your Pub/Sub API keys.

-5) Run the app on two emulators, drag and drop the marker to anywhere you please, and watch the location change in both emulators!
+5) Run the app on two emulators, drag and drop the marker anywhere you please, and watch the location change on both emulators!

-## Build Your Own Geolocation App with Android and PubNub Signals
+## Build Your Own Geolocation App

 To learn more about this project or if you want to build this project from scratch, check out the tutorial (coming soon).